okepa/EntertainmentLists/README.md

 ### Other
 - [ ] Send messages to other users
 - [ ] Upload an avatar
+- [ ] Registration email confirmation
+- [ ] Forgotten email

 ## Bugs

-Similar book - first image not showing up - vuetify bug Need to check if the user exists when registering
+* Similar book - first image not showing up - vuetify bug
+* Need to check if the user exists when registering